rshin1209/bgan_eps/README.md

         scikit-learn 1.3.0
         mdtraj 1.9.9

-        Entropy Profile Graphing Module
+        Entropy Profile Graphing Module (Not Required)
         scienceplots 2.1.1

 ## Install
-BGAN-EPS can be downloaded by\
+BGAN-EPS can be downloaded by

         git clone https://github.com/rshin1209/bgan_eps.git
-\

 The software has been tested on Linux (Centos 7) and Python 3.9 environment.
 A GPU card is recommended for accelerating the training process.

 ## How to perform BGAN-EPS